-The most recent survey is being administered NOW, Spring 2018:
+The most recent survey was administered in Spring 2018:

 Participants will complete a 30-minute, web-based survey; faculty members have received unique links to the survey via email from COACHE (email@example.com).
 COACHE will not use names or email addresses for any purposes other than this research.

 UNC Charlotte full-time faculty members are highly encouraged to participate in the survey.
 The UNC Charlotte Office of Academic Affairs looks closely at the results of the survey and uses the data to determine in which areas the institution is doing a good job in meeting faculty needs and to inform strategies to address areas of concern.

 As a direct result of faculty responses in previous COACHE surveys, UNC Charlotte has implemented a number of improvements to address faculty concerns including: